ihrapsa/HFS-P3_DevKit/README.md

 #### 1. Wiring:
 ![alt text](img/SWD.png)
-Note: For some reason, SWD will not work if battery is desoldered.
+Note: SWD will not work if battery is desoldered.
 Connecting the 3.3v line to the +V input on the board will make it enter debug mode again.
 #### 2. Programmer & Software:

 I used a chinese ST-Link V2 clone with the firmware modified to work with [J-Link Commander](https://www.segger.com/downloads/jlink/).
 This was really messy<sup><font color="red">*</font></sup> so my recommandation is to use a proper [Segger JLink debug probe](https://www.segger.com/products/debug-probes/j-link/).